 Having a child of our own is a common goal many of us share.
 Yet some hopeful parents may be wondering, can a single person adopt?

 A single person can adopt a child in the United States.
-The key is to have a proven ability of being able to provide a nurturing, loving, and stable home environment for your adopted child.
+The key is to have a proven ability to be able to provide a nurturing, loving, and stable home environment for your adopted child.
 Some countries can be more traditional and require the person adopting to be a woman.

-Today, there are many single people who choose to adopt without a partner.
+Today, many single people choose to adopt without a partner.

 Let’s face it, there are times when we have not met that perfect match, yet our biological clock is still ticking.